solana-foundation/developer-content/content/guides/getstarted/scaffold-nextjs-anchor.md

 ---
 date: Mar 22, 2024
 difficulty: intro
-title: "Scaffolding your Web and Anchor project on Solana"
+title: "Scaffolding your web and Anchor project on Solana"
-seoTitle: "Scaffold Web and Anchor Project"
+seoTitle: "Scaffold web and Anchor Project"
 description:
-  "Solana developer quickstart guide to scaffold, generate boilerplate, or hackathon starter for reactjs nextjs or anchor"
+  "A quickstart guide to scaffolding projects using React/NextJS and Anchor - useful for hackathons!"
 tags:
   - quickstart
   - scaffold